nramaswamy17/nramaswamy17.github.io/_pages/about.md

 - **Process Optimization**: Leading projects that improved line throughput by up to 41%
 - **Reliability**: Developing predictive maintenance programs for mechanical and electrical equipment to enhance reliability and reduce probabilistic downtime

-While I found the technical challenges in these roles rewarding, I became increasingly fascinated by the mathematical foundations of artificial intelligence.
 The more I worked with data and automation systems, the more I wanted to understand the theoretical underpinnings of how machines can learn and make intelligent decisions.

 ## Academic Pursuit

 This curiosity led me to pursue a **Master's in Computer Science & Engineering** at the University of Nevada, Reno, where I'm currently maintaining a 4.0 GPA.
-My academic focus is on:
+My academic interest is on:

 - **Path Planning**: Studying algorithms and mathematical methods for navigation and decision-making in intelligent systems
 - **Control Theory**: Exploring feedback systems and control mechanisms that enable robust and adaptive AI behavior